Circling Lake Superior

 We headed east to Marquette, where we took a spin around Marquette's Presque Isle Park, possibly the prettiest on the lake, and saw the redeveloped harbor front, where art installations and walking paths have replaced piles of coal.

 In Munising, we took the glass-bottom boat shipwreck tour, passing the weathered Grand Island Harbor Light on our way to peer through the hull of the boat at splintered beams, toppled smokestacks, even a cast-iron commode.

 In Pictured Rocks, swimmers play at the base of cliffs near Mosquito Falls.

 A lucky snafu

-Instead, we hiked the trail atop the cliffs, which was spectacular, with a postcard panorama around every corner and one steep sand slide where we ran down for a cool dip.
+Instead, we hiked the Chapel Loop atop the cliffs, which was spectacular, with a postcard panorama around every corner and one steep sand slide where we ran down for a cool dip in the lake.

-We were worn out at the end of the 10-mile hike, but still we slogged through miles of remote forest to the steep Log Slide of the Grand Sable Dunes, from which we could just spot the 1874 Au Sable Point Light down the coast.
+We were worn out at the end of the 10-mile hike, but still we drove east through miles of remote forest to the steep Log Slide of the Grand Sable Dunes, from which we could just spot the 1874 Au Sable Point Light down the coast.

 "I've only met Gordon Lightfoot once, but if I see him again, I'm going to strangle him,'' the elderly clerk told us, only half-joking.